-Minimum numbers have been met on the following dates:
+Minimum numbers (4 people) have been met on the following dates:

 The Snæfellsnes peninsula has some of Iceland’s best sights, with the beauty and mystique inspiring world famous novels, enchanting visitors every day.
 This is a one day trip that you will not forget.